 Different types of Spray Paint Primer

 There is a range of spray paint primers available in the market.
 You might search for the product that will protect your paint but you can only select the correct type when you know the distinctive feature of each of the spray paint primers.
 Go through the different types of primers as listed below.
+Don’t know which one to choose, read all about it on our guide about best auto primers in a spray can.

 1. Oil-Based Primer